danielna/danielna.github.com/_posts/2018-08-20-understanding-project-management-will-improve-your-developer-job.md

 ---
 layout: post
 title: Understanding Project Management Will Improve Your Developer Job
-subtitle: Getting to ship day is about intention.
+subtitle: Shipping is about intention, not luck.
 tags: text
 ---